Year of entry 2024

 EPQs are not considered within our scoring.

 GCSE: 5 A*-C (new grading 4-9), including Maths, English language and Science.
 The School of Medicine recognises that some applicants may have studied a more flexible curriculum, where they have been able to progress through their educational development at an appropriate rate according to their ability.
 Where a Level 2 (for example, GCSE) or Level 3 (for example, A Level) qualification has been taken ‘early’ the academic reference should include the reasons for this so that it can be taken into consideration by the admissions team.
+Please note that we normally expect double-science GCSE.
+Candidates with only one science GCSE will only be shortlisted if admissions tutors are satisfied the academic profile meets the minimum entry criteria.

 Other course specific tests: